|

 turned the wastelands of the former Ottoman Empire into the breadbasket of Europe.
 They

-built their towns according to the specifications of the Austro - Hungarian Monarchy, with
+built their towns according to the specifications of the Habsburg Monarchy, with

 unusually wide streets, whitewashed houses and a Baroque - style church at the center.

-The Austro - Hungarian Empire became disbanded at the end of World War I.
+The Austro-Hungarian Empire became disbanded at the end of World War I, and the area in which the Donauschwaben

-Yugoslavia went on much as it had before the war.
+Life went on much as it had before the war.
+The people still spoke their German Donauschwaben dialect and kept

 However, the end of World War II spelled disaster for Yugoslavia's

 the state".
-Danube - Swabians lost all their rights and property.
+537,000 people lost all their rights and property.
 Worse yet, those who did

 not flee Yugoslavia were forced into concentration camps.
 Tens of thousands died in this,